jagl16/ParticleEngine/README.md

-This library is based on Leonids library for android (java).
-With the added changes that it supports Views a type of particle and it's created for use with Xamarin

-Leonids library on git:

 This library git:
 https://github.com/jagl16/AViewParticleEngine

-AViewParticleEngine
+ParticleEngine
 ==========================

-AViewParticleEngine is a particle system library that works with the standard Android UI on Xamarin.
+ParticleEngine is a particle system library that works with the standard Android UI on Xamarin.
-This library is a Xamarin port of [Leonids Library](https://github.com/plattysoft/Leonids)
+This library was based in [Leonids Library](https://github.com/plattysoft/Leonids) , but modified for Xamarin and enchanced a bit.

 ## Setup
 Just put the build package file into the libs folder of your Xamarin project.
 Or add a reference to the project on your Xamarin solution.